Buffalo Bayou Park: History

 The area now known as Buffalo Bayou Park was earmarked for parkland since the early 1900s.
 Throughout the first half of the 20th century, the City of Houston was gifted or outright purchased tracts of land around the Bayou with the intention of creating a city park.
 Due to increasing development, the land was subdivided into smaller parks, roadways, various public spaces and Interstate 45.
 Eventually, due to the presence of Allen Parkway to the south and Memorial Drive to the north, it became difficult for pedestrians to enter the park.
-During the 1950s, consistent flooding issues led the Army Corps of Engineers to strip the banks of vegetation and straightened the Bayou in order to allow floodwaters to easily pass through.
+During the 1950s, consistent flooding issues led the Army Corps of Engineers to strip the banks of vegetation and straighten the Bayou in order to allow floodwaters to easily pass through.
 The project failed to improve drainage as the lack of trees caused brush to grow and impede the flow of water.

 In 2011, the city entered an agreement with the Buffalo Bayou Partnership to develop and renovate the site.
 The $50 million renovation project was financed by a series of private donations, including a $30 million from the Kinder Foundation, with some public funding.
 Eleanor Tinsley Park, which is now a section of Buffalo Bayou Park was also renovated during the same project.
 The updated park was officially opened in October 2015.

 Attractions

 Johnny Steele Dog Park

 Named after Houston architect, Johnny Steele, the dog park opened in January 2015.
-The 2 acre park consists of separate play areas for large and small dogs, a pond where dogs can swim freely, and dog washing areas.
+The 2-acre park consists of separate play areas for large and small dogs, a pond where dogs can swim freely, and dog washing areas.
 Due to its proximity to the Bayou, it is designed to handle periods of flooding from storms.